ssenmosip/mosip-temp-documentation/Device-Management.md

 200

-### POST /device/l2/register
+### DELETE /device/l0/deregister

-This service creates a L2 device in the platform.
+This service creates a L0 device in the platform.
 The history is persisted

 ### Resource URL
-### `POST /device/l2/register`
+### `DELETE /device/l0/register`

 ### Resource details